Guest post by Nadya Khoja

 Here’s the exact email he sent:

-What we can learn from this is that sometimes it’s worth reaching out to users who have churned in an attempt to learn more from them, and start to identify what you can fix.
+What we can learn from this is that sometimes it’s worth reaching out to churned users to learn more from them, and identify what you can fix.
+Strategically use customer win-back newsletter ideas to re-engage customers with your email campaigns.

 8. This is Nadya Example: Welcome Message Email

-And of course, one of the most common types of email campaigns we send are welcome messages.
+And of course, to conclude this list of newsletter ideas, one of the most common types of email campaigns we send are welcome messages.

 When I started building out my own growth marketing blog, I knew that the only way I would keep producing high quality and compelling content was if I could have fun writing it.
 And for me, that means injecting my somewhat “extra” personality and sense of humor into my copy.